RESEARCH STARTER

 Automotive engines are machines that propel vehicles such as cars and trucks.
 Although these engines may take different shapes and sizes, their main commonality is that they create their substantial power through internal combustion.
 Internal combustion is a scientific process that allows people to create and transfer energy by igniting small amounts of powerful fuel, such as gasoline.

-When gasoline or a similar fuel is ignited in an enclosed space, it produces a powerful burst of expanding gas, a form of energy.
+When gasoline or a similar fuel is ignited in an enclosed space, it produces an expanding gas that exerts pressure and can do mechanical work.
 A modern internal combustion engine uses this principle through a system of moving parts and small explosions that occur hundreds of times each minute.
 The explosions push the moving parts, allowing their energy to be transferred to other parts of the mechanism.
 Eventually, the energy is transferred to the gears that turn the car wheels and move the vehicle forward.

 Overview